-Application rates should be 1 to 5 gallons of total spray by air or 5 to 25 gallons by ground equipment unless otherwise directed.
+Application rates should be 2 to 10 gallons of total spray by air or 5 to 25 gallons by ground equipment unless otherwise directed.
 In either case, use the same amount of 2,4-D recommended per acre.
 For crop uses, do not mix with oil, surfactants, or other adjuvants unless specifically recommended.
 To do so may reduce herbicide's selectivity and could result in crop damage.

+Aerial applications should be used only when there is no danger of drift to susceptible crops.
 Many states have regulations concerning aerial application of 2,4-D formulations.
 Consult local regulatory authorities before making applications.
-Although this product is a low volatile formulation, at temperatures above 90°F vapors may damage susceptible crops growing nearby.
+Although this product is a low-volatile formulation, at temperatures above 90°F vapors may damage susceptible crops growing nearby.